markomanninen/llm-experiments/README.md

 - `\window_size <size>`: Set the number of the most recent messages included on LLM text completition calls.
 This gives context for the LLM inference in addition to system message, which may contain summary of the previpus discussion.
 - `\summarize [<int>]`: Manually activate the summarization of the conversation.

+### Runtime variables

+`\info` screen shows you a plenty of runtime variable states:

 ### Voice chat

-To start chat with audio output you need to have an account for Deepgram or Elevenlabs, and configure their API keys to .env file.
+To start chat with audio output you need to have an account for Deepgram or Elevenlabs, and configure their API keys to `.env` file.
 After that you may open chat with -a argument:

 ```bash
 node .\index.js --no-deprecation llama3-70b-8192 groq -p "Voice Chatter" -a elevenlabs